 - Fish has heavy breathing or a hunched appearance and stays at the water’s surface.

 Often betta fish will display a mixture of these symptoms, and if this is the case, you may need to seek help immediately.
 Although an illness may not seem very serious at first, leaving it for too long can lead to further complications down the line.
-Betta fish will also show particular behaviors before death which you can read about here: Betta Fish Behavior Before Death (What to Look Out For).
+Betta fish will also show particular behaviors before death which you can read about here: Betta Fish Behavior Before Death.

 The best advice that I can give you is that as soon as you suspect that there is something wrong with your betta fish, you should always seek help.
 Many tropical fish keepers are experienced in the art of caring for their bettas and will often be able to give you sound advice on what best to do next.